ucla/ucla-wp-components-lib/src/docs/09-utilities/03-backgrounds.md

 title: Backgrounds
 ---

 You can set the background of any element using the `has-background-*` class.
 Using the background utility class will not change the color of text.
-Please use the text utility class `.has-text-white` when necessary.
+Please use the text utility class `.has-white-text` when necessary.

 Available background utilities |  Hex color
 ------------ | -------------